The Rural Renewal program in Jasper is suspended until November 2025.

 If you are committed to public service, enjoy collaborating with others, share our values and have a desire to learn and grow, join The Municipality of Jasper.
 Municipal employees deliver the services, run the programs and operate the facilities that make a difference in our community.
 We support a diverse workforce and offer competitive wages and benefits.
 Together we make Jasper a great place to make a living, a great place to make a life.

-Position available: Fleet Technician
+Position available: Fleet Mechanic

 Municipal department: Operations